rollup/rollup/docs/05-plugin-development.md

   id: string, // the id of the module, for convenience
   isEntry: boolean, // is this a user- or plugin-defined entry point
   isExternal: boolean, // for external modules that are not included in the graph
-  importedIds: string[], // the module ids imported by this module
+  importedIds: string[], // the module ids statically imported by this module
+  dynamicallyImportedIds: string[], // the module ids imported by this module via dynamic import()
   hasModuleSideEffects: boolean // are imports of this module included if nothing is imported from it }
 ```